 Brush to be picked up must be placed at the curb by 7 a.m. on the above listed dates, but no earlier than the 18th of the month.
 The total amount of brush and limbs per household shall not exceed 10 cubic yards per month.
 This may be waived at the discretion of the Director of Public Works in cases of devastational storms.

-Yard waste and leaves placed in biodegradable bags will be picked up every Friday from April 12, 2013 through November 22, 2013.
+Yard waste and leaves placed in biodegradable bags will be picked up every Friday from April 11, 2014 through November 26, 2014.
 Please place bags at the curb on Friday at 7 a.m., but no earlier than 24 hours before pick-up.
+Bags shall not exceed 35 pounds, and must not contain anything other than yard waste.
+No rocks, shingles, garbage or brush.

 Just a reminder that DEQ regulations prohibit disposing of leaves or yard waste in the river.